RicoMercado/RicoMercado/README.md

 This updated version of the function to sum two numbers demonstrates improvements in code style and functionality.
 Folder: signatures.py
 This updated version improves the age display function by allowing for dynamic input of the number of years ago.
+# File: questions_clarity
+This folder is dedicated to questions and clarifications related to the code and assignment.
 # Key Takeaways
 # Learning Process
 Learned how code has improved over time, including better function design, clearer code, and more efficient practices.